Identifying and resolving the causes of product returns

-To improve B2B customer satisfaction by reducing customer returns.
+To improve B2B customer satisfaction by reducing product returns.

 To respond to customer concerns by improving current products.

-To record design best practice for future products.
+To record design good practice for future products.

-- – Introduced the idea that we were selling a cup of tea, not an appliance
+- – Introduced the idea we were selling a cup of tea, not an appliance (jobs-to-be-done).

-- – Worked across the business to establish root causes and potential solutions
+- – Worked across the business to establish root causes and solutions.

 Reduced product returns by 60% saving £600,000 per year over three years.
 Examples of improvements:

 - In the first week recommended a product modification, preventing 40% returns and loss of retail contracts.

 - Recommended a colour change.
 Philips applied this to the entire family of products, slashing ‘No Fault Found’ returns.